tee1365/tee1365.github.io/source/_posts/ArrowCityMobile-Note.md

 2. usage of generic functional components in tsx files

     ```tsx
-    // use <T,> to tell compiler this is a generic
+    // use <T,> or <T extends unknown> to tell compiler this is a generic
-    // use <T extends unknown> instend of <T,> works as well
     const A = <T,>(myObject: T) : React.ReactElement => <h1>{myObject}</h1>;

     // usage